obrut/node-red-contrib-calculate/README.md

     npm install node-red-contrib-calculate

 #Usage
-Add the calculate node, select either a time period or a number of messgaes for release.
+Add the calculate node, select either a time period or a number of messages for release.
 Select calculation.
 Done.

 #Disclaimer
-Use at your own risk, of course, everything is going to be fine.
+Use at your own risk, of course, everything will be fine.

 #Author
 Gustaf Ridderstolpe, https://github.com/obrut